aiswaryas97/TestCase-LaundryBooking/README.md

 # TestCase-LaundryBooking
-This repository consist of the test cases of a
+This repository consist of the test cases of a laundary booking application.